Dholydai/all-gussied-up/README.md

 MAJOR CHANGES HAVE ARRIVED!

 This repository will be removed shortly.
-Replaced with a new one called writerz-with-an-attitude.
+Most variants have been moved to a new one called writerz-with-an-attitude.

 I designed wonderfully sleek cases for my Dvorak 2024.
 All of my keyboard PCBs have been reworked to fit the new cases... except the TKL